East Cliff and Springbourne

-East Cliff and Springbourne is a ward in Bournemouth, Dorset.
-Since 2019, the ward has elected 3 councillors to Bournemouth, Christchurch and Poole Council.
+East Cliff and Springbourne is an electoral ward in Bournemouth, Dorset.
+Since the 2019 local election, the ward has elected 3 councillors to Bournemouth, Christchurch and Poole Council.

 History

 The ward formerly elected 3 councillors to Bournemouth Borough Council.

-Crime is reported to be high in the ward.
+Five days after the 2023 Bournemouth, Christchurch and Poole Council election, newly elected Labour councillor Martin Bedford resigned due to ill health.

 Geography

 The ward covers the suburbs of East Cliff and Springbourne.
 It mainly has the same borders as under Bournemouth Borough council, but also has parts of what used to be in Queen's Park.
+Crime is reported to be high in the ward.